Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Stroll the boards on the Point Pleasant Beach Boardwalk

-The Jenkinson’s boardwalk is about a mile long with a kid’s paradise of games, rides, and sugary treats to give them plenty to do (and tire them out for a sleepy car ride home).
-Test your skills at the arcade offering the latest video games, take a ride on the Moby Dick at Jenkinson’s Amusement park, or win a plushie playing traditional boardwalk games like water balloons.
+The Jenkinson’s boardwalk is about a mile long with a kid’s paradise of games, rides, and sugary treats, giving kids plenty to do (and tire them out for a sleepy car ride home).
+Test your skills at the arcade offering the latest video games, take a ride on the Moby Dick at Jenkinson’s Amusement Park, or win a plushie playing traditional boardwalk games like water balloons.
 If you’re up for a family game, stop by Castaway Cove Adventure Golf or see if you can find your way through Jenkinson’s Boardwalk Fun House.
-Along the way, these boardwalk food stands are a must—stop by Jenkinson’s Sweet Shop (don’t forget to try the fudge or candy apples), or taste some taffy at Carousel Candies, ice cream at Inlet Ice Cream or try the unique Dippin’ Dots.
-If you are looking for substance and some adult treats, grab a burger at Little Mac’s, pizza at Joey Tomato’s, or lobster at the Boardwalk Bar & Grill, where you can sip on a pina colada while taking in the spectacular sea views.
+Along the way, stopping by these boardwalk food stands is a must—load up on treats at Jenkinson’s Sweet Shop (don’t forget to try the fudge or candy apples), or taste some taffy at Carousel Candies, ice cream at Inlet Ice Cream or try the unique Dippin’ Dots.
+If you are looking for food and some adult treats, grab a burger at Little Mac’s, pizza at Joey Tomato’s, or lobster at the Boardwalk Bar & Grill, where you can sip on a pina colada while enjoying the spectacular sea views.

 You can’t miss the waving penguin at Jenkinson’s Aquarium.